Hand Tools - General Hand Tool Operation

 - Carry tools in a sturdy tool box to and from the worksite.

-- Wear safety glasses or goggles, or faceshield, and well-fitting gloves appropriate for the hazards to which you may be exposed when doing various tasks.
+- Wear safety glasses or goggles, or a faceshield (with safety glasses or goggles) and well-fitting gloves appropriate for the hazards to which you may be exposed when doing various tasks.

 - Keep the work environment clean and tidy to avoid clutter which may cause accidents.

-- Use a heavy belt or apron and hang tools at your sides, not behind your back.
+- Use a heavy belt or apron and hang tools pointed down at your sides, not behind your back.

 - Do not use tools for jobs they are not intended to do.
-For example, do not use a slot screw drivers as a chisel, pry bar, wedge or punch or wrenches as hammers.
+For example, do not use a slot screw driver as a chisel, pry bar, wedge or punch, or wrenches as hammers.

 - Do not apply excessive force or pressure on tools.